Home

 Although the Edgehill Battle phantoms are not the only ghosts to be seen on a British battlefield, they certainly are, or at least were, the most famous hauntings of this type.

-There is one phantom that is known around the world.
+Here is one of Britain's world famous hauntings.
 This has become the architypal image of the headless specter, even inspiring the music-hall song, 'With her head tucked underneath her arm'.

-She is, of course, the ghost of Anne Boleyn who can be found haunting several locations around Britain.
+The tragic ghost of Anne Boleyn can be found haunting several locations around the country.

 Ghost of Threadneedle Street